-Name of Gene/Region: FTO Chromosomal Location: 16q12.2 Variants tested Result Reference Genotype rs9939609 TA TT Interpretation Individuals with this result are 10% more likely (or 1.1 times as likely) to become obese as someone with no copies of this variant.
+Name of Gene/Region: FTO Chromosomal Location: 16q12.2 Variants tested Result Reference Genotype rs9939609 TT TT Interpretation Individuals with this result are at a lower risk to become obese compared to someone with one or two copies of this genetic risk variant.
 These risk estimates are based on studies in the Caucasian population.
 When race/ethnicity specific risk estimates are not available, risk estimates based on Caucasian populations are provided.
-Other Risks Other genetic variants and other risk factors including co-morbidities, lifestyle and family history may contribute to the risk of becoming obese.
-For additional information on other risk factors please see the accompanying CPMC research report.
+Other Risks morbidities, lifestyle and family history may contribute to the risk of becoming obese.
+For sk factors please see the accompanying CPMC research report.